Advanced containers for D

 Currently available containers

 An array-backed data structure that enforces the elements stored within itself to be in order.
 This eliminates the need for frequent reordering if a regular array was used.
-Has optimizations to reduce the search and insertion times.
+Has some optimizations to reduce the search and insertion times.

 Has random access for indexing, elements can be only put into the list with the